switowski/portfolio/src/drafts/string-formatting/index.md

 ## Template strings

-In Python 2.4 a "template strings" formatting was introduced with [PEP 292](https://www.python.org/dev/peps/pep-0292/).
+In Python 2.4, [PEP 292](https://www.python.org/dev/peps/pep-0292/) introduced the "template strings" formatting.
 It was introduced as a way to solve some shortcomings of the "old" style - template strings were supposed to be simpler and less error-prone.

 With template strings, you first create a template and then you substitute placeholders with variables: